-In Loving MemoryHonoring the memories of beloved veterans who have passed
+In Loving MemoryHonoring the memories of beloved veterans and supporters who have passed

-This page is dedicated to the memory of Kansas veterans who have passed.
+This page is dedicated to the memory of Kansas veterans as well as supporters of the Kansas Honor Flight who have passed.
 For a minimum donation of $25, the Kansas Honor Flight will post a special memorial here for friends and families of beloved Kansas veterans, honoring their lives and service to our nation.
 All funds received from this special program go toward sending veterans on a future Kansas Honor Flight.

 Donations are accepted by check or credit/debit card.
 If you'd like to add your special loved one to this memorial page and support this program, please send us a photo and information about them to email@example.com after making your donation.
 Please make sure to add a special note during checkout that the donation goes to the "In Memory Of" program.

-This Page is Dedicated In Loving Memory Of These Kansas Veterans:
+This Page is Dedicated In Loving Memory Of These Kansas Veterans and Kansas Honor Flight Supporters

 “Thank you all from the bottom of our hearts for all the generous donations in loving Memory of Palmer Dent .
 We are overwhelmed with the love and sympathy from Palmer’s friends and loved ones.
 Palmer was always a helper , and through this Memorial we hope to continue his legacy of helping others.
 Shane and Michelle Dent “